 - 1. Operate the gantry controls correctly - 2.
 Use the workstation software to obtain the planning image/s - 3.
 Use the workstation software to plan scans - 4.
 Modify the scanning parameters - 5.
 Perform multiplanar reformat - 6.
 Modify image display using a variety of tools - 7.
-Operates equipment in compliance with equipment safety protocols
+Operate equipment in compliance with equipment safety protocols

 By the final lab, you will need to have attained sufficient familiarity with the equipment hardware and software to carry out each listed task with minimal assistance.
 Not every task will be carried out in every lab and each member of the group will carry out different parts of the lab's instructions.
-Therefore, you will need to ensure regular attendance at labs and regular practice outside of class time in order to ensure you can perform all tasks by the final lab.
+Therefore, you will need to ensure regular attendance at labs to ensure you can perform all tasks by the final lab.

-During each lab class your lab instructor will observe your performance, will provide you brief feedback and will document any tasks that you have performed at the required level in the Practical CT Equipment Use Form.
+During each lab class your lab instructor will observe your performance, provide you brief feedback and document any tasks that you have performed at the required level in the Practical CT Equipment Use Form.
 After the final lab class in Week 8 the Unit Coordinator will review the completed forms to determine whether or not you have demonstrated the ability to perform the listed tasks at the required level.